Local Projections vs. VARs: Lessons From Thousands of DGPs: Estimation methods

 \paragraph{Local projection approaches.} The basic idea behind local projections, as proposed by \citet{Jorda2005}, is to estimate the impulse responses separately at each horizon by a direct regression of the future outcome on current covariates.
-We consider two such approaches: \begin{enumerate} \item \textbf{Least-squares LP.} OLS regression of the response variable $y_{t+h}$ on the innovation variable $x_t$, controlling for $p$ lags of all data series $w_t$.
-The innovation variable equals $x_t=\varepsilon_{1,t}$ for ``observed shock'' identification and $x_t=z_t$ for IV identification.
-In the case of recursive identification, we additionally control for the contemporaneous values of the variables that are ordered before $x_t$ in the system \citep{Plagborg2020}.
-Since least-squares LP does not mechanically impose any functional form on the relationship between impulse responses at different horizons $h$, the bias tends to be small.
-However, the estimated impulse response functions tend to look jagged in finite samples and tend to be estimated with high variance at longer horizons. \item \textbf{Penalized LP} (abbreviated ``Pen LP'').
+We consider three such approaches: \begin{enumerate} \item \textbf{Least-squares LP.} OLS regression of the response variable $y_{t+h}$ on some innovation variable $x_t$, controlling for $p$ lags of all data series $w_t$.
+The innovation variable equals $x_t=\varepsilon_{1,t}$ for ``observed shock'' identification.
+For recursive identification, $x_t$ equals the policy variable $i_t$, and we additionally control for the contemporaneous values of the variables that are ordered before $i_t$ in the system \citep{Plagborg2020}.
+For IV identification, we set $x_t=i_t$ and instrument for this variable using the IV $z_t$ (this is the LP-IV estimator of \citealp{Stock2018}).
+Since least-squares LP does not mechanically impose any functional form on the relationship between impulse responses at different horizons $h$, it does not suffer from extrapolation bias.
+However, these estimated impulse response functions tend to look jagged in finite samples and be estimated with high variance at longer horizons. \item \textbf{Bias-corrected LP} (abbreviated ``BC LP''). \citet{Herbst2021} propose a bias-corrected version of LP, which partially removes the bias that is due to high persistence in the data.
+Though this bias is theoretically of order $T^{-1}$ (where $T$ is the sample size) and thus asymptotically negligible relative to the standard deviation, \citeauthor{Herbst2021} demonstrate that the bias can be sizable in sample sizes typical in the applied macroeconometrics literature. \item \textbf{Penalized LP} (abbreviated ``Pen LP'').
 To lower the variance of least-squares LP at the expense of potentially increasing the bias, \citet{Barnichon2019} propose a penalized regression modification of LP.
-The estimator minimizes the sum of squared forecast residuals (across both horizons and time) and a penalty term that encourages the estimation of smooth impulse responses.
-This is a type of shrinkage estimation: The unrestricted least-squares estimate is pushed in the direction of a smooth quadratic function of the horizon.
-The degree of shrinkage is chosen by cross-validation. \end{enumerate} In the case of IV identification, we apply the LP-IV estimation approach of \citet{Stock2018}, which is robust to non-invertibility.
-This approach is easily adapted to penalized LP, as discussed in \cref{app:estim_lp}.
+The estimator minimizes the sum of squared forecast residuals (across both horizons and time) plus a penalty term that encourages the estimation of smooth impulse responses.
+This is a type of shrinkage estimation: the unrestricted least-squares estimate is pushed in the direction of a smooth quadratic function of the horizon.
+The degree of shrinkage is chosen by cross-validation. \end{enumerate}